agile-ts/documentation/docs/packages/core/features/state/Introduction.md

 :::

 With `isPlaceholder` we tell our State that it's a placeholder.
-Often States are placeholder when AgileTs needs to hold a reference to it, although the State hasn't been instantiated yet.
+Often States are `placeholder` when AgileTs needs to hold a reference to it, although the State doesn't official exists and hasn't been instantiated yet.
 ```ts
 const MY_STATE = App.createState("myInitialValue", {
     isPlaceholder: true